digital-ai/release-integration-sdk-workshop/part-3/lab-6-prepare-for-kubernetes.md

 💡 **Note:** The name 'xl' comes from 'XebiaLabs', the company that created Release and Deploy and is now part of Digital.ai

-Let's first checkout that it works.
+Let's first check that it works.

 For the workshop, we will use `xlw`, the "xl wrapper", a wrapper script that takes care of downloading and running the correct version of `xl`.